iolevel/wpdotnet-woocommerce/README.md

 - `woocommerce/woocommerce.msbuildproj`

-    MSBuild project file that utilizes [PeachPie](https://peachpie.io) compiler to compile `.php` source files to .NET `.dll` assembly.
-The project references the entire WordPress from NuGet package (see [WpDotNet](https://github.com/iolevel/wpdotnet-sdk)).
+    MSBuild project file that utilizes [PeachPie](https://peachpie.io) compiler to compile `.php` source files to a .NET `.dll` assembly.
+The project references all of WordPress from a NuGet package (see [WpDotNet](https://github.com/iolevel/wpdotnet-sdk)).

 - `global.json`